Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 - Fertilize plants with a diluted liquid fertilizer only if you think plants need extra care, or if it looks stressed.

 - Cut back ivy growing in undesirable locations close to the soil line.
-Wait until the vine has withered back before removing it from the surface of tree or structure.
+Wait until the vine has withered back before removing it from the surface of the tree or structure.
 Ripping the ivy off while it is still thriving may damage structures, including damaging bark off trees or paint off walls.

 How to Grow From a Cutting

-- Cut 4 to 5 inches off a healthy English ivy plant with sterilized scissors.
+- Cut 4–5 inches off a healthy English ivy plant with sterilized scissors.
 Look for a stem that is slightly woody, but still flexible.
 Ensure that you cut just below a node.

 - Dip the bottom inch of the cutting in growth hormone.

 - Place the cutting in a glass of water, and set it aside in a sunny location.

 - Observe the cutting until you notice white hair-like roots growing at least half an inch to one inch long.

 - Transplant the growing cutting to well-draining soil in a pot.
 Avoid placing the pot in a location with direct sunlight until the plant has established, approximately three to six weeks.

 - Moisten soil with a spray bottle to keep it moistened but not soggy.

 - Transplant ivy outdoors once the plant is larger, approximately a few weeks.

 When used in the home, English ivy makes a great natural air purifier.
-Keep English ivy healthy by spraying the leaves with water once a week.
+Keep it healthy by spraying the leaves with water once a week.
 Not only does this added moisture help keep the leaves dust-free, but it also discourages spider mites.

 Avoid planting English ivy inside or outside your home if you have dogs, as it is poisonous to them if ingested.